Return to the BUILD

 The bends of the stalks should be towards the driver:

-I feel the Dashboard looks really sharp!
+I feel this Dashboard looks really sharp!
 It is a little disappointing that it does not light up, but it is still really nice.
-Everything in this phase is plastic.

 Phase 50 – Dashboard: Dashboard Support Frame/Struts, Steering Shaft